mathurk29/EAG_V1/assignment3_stock_graph/README.md

 4. Load the Chrome Extension:
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode" in the top right
-   - Click "Load unpacked" and select the directory containing the extension files
+   - Click "Load unpacked" and select the `chrome_extension` directory

 ## Usage

-1. Click the extension icon in Chrome
+1. Click the extension icon in your Chrome toolbar
 2. Enter a stock symbol (e.g., AAPL, GOOGL, MSFT)
 3. Click "Analyze Stock"
-4. View the analysis results including:
-   - A graph showing stock price movements on news dates
+4. View the graph showing stock prices and related news events
-   - News articles with their corresponding stock prices
-   - Detailed summaries of each news event

 ## Features

-- Fetches real-time stock prices using Alpha Vantage API
+- Fetches stock news and historical prices
-- Retrieves company news using Finnhub API
-- Generates an interactive graph showing price movements on news dates
+- Generates a graph showing price movements with news event markers
-- Displays detailed news analysis with price correlations
+- Displays news summaries with corresponding price changes
-- Modern and responsive UI design
+- Uses LLM to analyze the relationship between news and price movements

+## Technical Details

+The extension consists of:
+- Chrome Extension (popup.html, popup.js, manifest.json)
+- FastAPI server (server.py)
+- LLM integration using Google's Gemini API

+The system follows an iterative approach to analyze stock data:
+1. Fetches news and price data
+2. Processes the data through the LLM
+3. Generates visualizations and insights
+4. Presents the results in an interactive interface

 ## Requirements

 - Python 3.7+
 - Chrome browser
-- Alpha Vantage API key
-- Finnhub API key
+- Google API key

 ## API Rate Limits

-- Alpha Vantage: 5 API calls per minute and 500 calls per day (free tier)
-- Finnhub: 60 API calls per minute (free tier)
+- Google: 100 API calls per minute (free tier)

 Please be mindful of these limits when using the extension.